-- The unit is subject to an emission limitation or standard for the applicable regulated air pollutant other than an emissions limitation or standard that is exempt under §64.2(b)(1); - " $\S64.2(b)(1)$: Exempt emission limitations or standards.
-The requirements of this part shall not apply to any of the following emission limitations or standards: - (i) Emission limitations or standards proposed by the Administrator after November 15, 1990 pursuant to Section 111 or 112 of the Act; - (ii) Stratospheric ozone protection requirements under Title VI of the Act; - (iii) Acid Rain Program requirements pursuant to Sections 404, 405, 406, 407(a), 407(b) or 410 of the Act; - (iv) Emissions limitations or standards or other applicable requirements that apply solely under an emissions trading program approved or promulgated by the Administrator under the Act that allows for trading emissions with a source or between sources; - (v) An emissions cap that meets the requirements specified in $\S70.4(b)(12)$ or $\S71.6(a)(13)(iii)$ of this chapter; - (vi) Emission limitations or standards for which a Part 70 or 71 permit specifies a continuous compliance determination method, as defined in §64.1." - "§64.1: Continuous compliance method means a method, specified by the applicable standard or an applicable permit condition, which:
+- 1) The unit is subject to an emission limitation or standard for the applicable regulated air pollutant other than an emissions limitation or standard that is exempt under §64.2(b)(1); - " $\S64.2(b)(1)$: Exempt emission limitations or standards.
+The requirements of this part shall not apply to any of the following emission limitations or standards: - (i) Emission limitations or standards proposed by the Administrator after November 15, 1990 pursuant to Section 111 or 112 of the Act; - (ii) Stratospheric ozone protection requirements under Title VI of the Act; - (iii) Acid Rain Program requirements pursuant to Sections 404, 405, 406, 407(a), 407(b) or 410 of the Act; - (iv) Emissions limitations or standards or other applicable requirements that apply solely under an emissions trading program approved or promulgated by the Administrator under the Act that allows for trading emissions with a source or between sources; - (v) An emissions cap that meets the requirements specified in §70.4(b)(12) or §71.6(a)(13)(iii) of this chapter; - (vi) Emission limitations or standards for which a Part 70 or 71 permit specifies a continuous compliance determination method, as defined in §64.1."

-- (1) Is used to determine compliance with an emission limitation or standard on a continuous basis, consistent with the averaging period established for the emission limitation or standard; and - (2) Provides data either in units of the standard or correlated directly with the compliance limit." - 2) The unit uses a control device to achieve compliance with any such limit or standard; and - 3) The unit has pre-control device emissions of the applicable regulated pollutant that are equal to or greater than 100% of the amount, in tons per year, required for a source to be classified as a major source.
+- "§64.1: Continuous compliance method means a method, specified by the applicable standard or an applicable permit condition, which: - (1) Is used to determine compliance with an emission limitation or standard on a continuous basis, consistent with the averaging period established for the emission limitation or standard; and (2) Provides data either in units of the standard or correlated directly with the compliance limit." - 2) The unit uses a control device to achieve compliance with any such limit or standard; and - 3) The unit has pre-control device emissions of the applicable regulated pollutant that are equal to or greater than 100% of the amount, in tons per year, required for a source to be classified as a major source.

-Based on information submitted by BP, Treating Site #6 and Southern Ute 32-9; 8-4 Wellsite have no units that use add-on control devices to meet an emission limitation or standard, and precontrol emissions do not exceed the major source threshold.
+According to BP, Treating Site #7 has no units that use add-on control devices to meet an emission limitation or standard, and pre-control emissions do not exceed the major source threshold.
 Therefore, CAM does not apply.